Astropad and Photoshop

 Any type of panel arrangement works with Astropad Studio, since the sidebar can be placed to the left or right side of the iPad screen, or hidden by tapping the Astro-red ring button.
-All you need is your finger to drag the sidebar and ring button to either side of your iPad.
+All you need is your finger to toggle the sidebar and drag the ring button to either side of your iPad

-If the left-sided control center is not your preference, or you want to set your tools in a more accessible spot; take advantage of free-floating panels.
+If the left-sided control center is not your preference, or you want to set your tools in a more accessible spot, take advantage of free-floating panels.
 All Photoshop panels can be dragged out and rearranged.
-Hold either top corners of a panel block, or hold and drag out a panel’s tab.
+Hold either top corner of a panel block, or hold and drag out a panel’s tab.

-Move all the panels around and organizing them.
-Keep most as icons, and leaving open the panels you use most such as the color swatches, color picker, layers, and navigator, etc.
+Move all the panels around and organize them.
+Keep most as icons, leaving open the panels you use most such as the color swatches, color picker, layers, and navigator, etc.